prahladyeri/prahladyeri.github.io/_posts/2019-11-28-why-you-shouldnt-use-dict-get-method.md

 ---
 layout: post
-title: Why you should never use the dict.get() method in python
+title: "Why you should never use the dict.get() method in python"
 tags: python dictionary
 ---